Aside box image 1

 The manager

-Puma Alpha VCT is managed by the private equity arm of Puma Investments.
-Puma has a 26 year track record of investing in small and medium-sized enterprises.
-In total, it has launched 14 VCTs and two EIS funds, investing more than £275 million into 59 qualifying companies, and achieving 35 full exits – please note, past performance is not a guide to the future (August 2022).
+Puma Alpha VCT is managed by Puma Growth Partners, the private equity arm of Puma Investments.
+Puma has a 27-year track record of investing in small and medium-sized enterprises.
+In total, it has raised more than £400 million and invested in over 60 qualifying companies, achieving 40 full exits (January 2025) – past performance is not a guide to the future.

-The Puma Private Equity team is headed up by Rupert West, who has 14 years’ investment experience.
+The Puma Growth Partners team is headed up by Rupert West, who has 20 years’ investment experience.
 Rupert is responsible for sourcing and leading investments across Puma’s EIS and VCT offers.
-Rupert is supported by five investment professionals (one investment director and four investment managers), all of whom joined Puma Investments between 2017 and 2019.
-The team also has access to a team assistant and the wider support services from Puma Investments, which includes in-house legal counsel and its senior management team.
+He is supported by seven investment professionals.
+They have access to Puma Investments’ support services, including in-house legal counsel and its senior management team.

-Meet the manager: Rupert West of Puma Investments
+Meet the manager: Rupert West, Puma Alpha VCT

 Investment strategy

-The VCT seeks scale-up opportunities; well-managed, established, unquoted companies expected to generate revenues in excess of £2 million, with limited external debt.
-On average, the companies in which the VCT invested in 2021 produced revenue of approximately £5.6 million.
-The investment will primarily be in the form of ordinary equity and loan notes.
+The VCT seeks scale-up opportunities: well-managed, established, unquoted companies expected to generate revenues in excess of £2 million, with limited external debt.
+In 2023, the current portfolio produced average revenues of approximately £3.9 million.

 Puma Alpha VCT has a similar investment mandate to the Puma Alpha EIS (launched in 2017) and Puma VCT 13 and will co-invest in many of the same deals.
 This may help the manager deploy capital swiftly and access opportunities otherwise out of reach for a relatively new VCT.

 Puma believes it has a strong pipeline of new deals, thanks to the difficulties SMEs continue to face raising money from traditional banks, alongside Puma’s established network of deal introducers.
-In the 2021 calendar year, the Puma Investments private equity team analysed c.380 potential deals.
+In the 2024 calendar year, the Puma Investments private equity team analysed more than 580 potential deals.

 Pending investment, the manager may invest funds in a range of non-qualifying investments, such as cash, money market funds and listed debt and equities.